Frequently Asked Questions and Answers

 When can I apply for future terms?

 Students may apply early for future terms.
-OSTP considers applications roughly two months in advance of each term’s deadline.
+OSTP considers applications approximately two months in advance of each term’s deadline.

 Can students apply for more than one division of OSTP?